bitterbloom/pl-compiler/src/ir/README.md

 code, but it should be designed in a way that it can be used to with other backends as well.

-It get generated from the AST after some analysis has been done.
+It gets generated from the AST after some analysis has been done.
 Multiple passes will have to be done on the IR before it can be used to generate code.